enSili-co/aibundler/README.md

 </p>
 <h1 align=center>AI Bundler for Mac</h1>
 <p align=center>
   Bundle your files and folders into one document.<br>Efficiently.
-Fast. effortlessly.
+Fast.
+Effortlessly.
 </p>